EarToEarOak/Wild-Find/readme.md

 It uses RTLSDR compatible USB dongles to receive the transmissions and any GPS unit which provides NMEA data.

 Please note this software is at the Beta stage and currently undergoing testing.

+More information can be found on the [website](https://eartoearoak.com/software/wild-find)

 ## Usage ##
 Wild Find consists of two components: Harrier and Falconer.